rfbergeron/bompiler/doc/IDEAS.md

 be special cases for iteration/selection statements whose body is not a compound statement.

+### Selection/iteration statement information
+Selection and iteration statements will need to have the information used by jump statements encoded in their own nodes, so that they emit the same labels that were chosen during type checking.
+This information is stored in an `ASTree` member, and is a `size_t`.

-### Entry information
+### Entry information and emitted code
-`continue` and `break` statements only need the name of the label generated for the iteration/selection statement they are associated with.
-This would be the label preceeding the condition for iteration statements and the label after the body for both iteration and selection statements.
+`break`, `continue`, and `default` statements only need the id of the statement they are associated with.
+The other parts of their emitted code remain the same:

-`case` statements require more information:
-- the name of the label before the code checking the condition
-- the name of the label after the code checking the condition
+`break` statements have the form `jmp .En`, `continue` statements have the form `jmp .Cn`, and `default` statements are labels of the form `.Dn`, `n` being the id of the statement.

+`case` statements also need the id of the statement they are associated with.
+In addition, they need their own id.
+The id of the following case will be the next id in ascending order, so that does not need to be stored. `case` statements emit the following code:
+1. an unconditional jump to a label marking the "body" of this `case`
-- the name of the label before the next condition check
+2. a label marking the condition for this `case`
+3. the condition code for this `case`
+4. a label marking the "body" of this `case`
+5. the code for the "body" of this `case`

+The "body" referred to above refers to the statement immediately following the `case` statement and all subsequent statements until the next `case`.

-The purpose of the second label is to allow fallthrough to occur.
-Before the pre-condition label is emitted, a jump to the post-condition label is emitted.
+The purpose of the second label and the preceeding jump is to allow fallthrough to occur.
 That way, any jump to a destination before this case statement skips the associated condition check.

-The purpose of the third label is to provide a jump destination if the condition for the case statement fails.

-`default` similar to `case` statements:
-- there is no condition label for default statements, only a "body" label
-- the format for the single label marking a default statement has a different format from the one used for case statements
-- default statements do not alter any of the state associated with case statements; the fail condition for the previous case statement jumps over the default statement

 So that the behavior is consistent regardless of where the default statement occurs in the switch, the following "epilogue" is emitted at the end of every